mapbox/mapbox.js/API.md

 ### interaction.map(map)

 Set the map to add interaction for.
+The `interaction` that's automatically added to maps via loading methods already has `map` set, so it's not necessary to re-call this method.

 ### interaction.auto()